Primary Teachers' Collective Agreement

 1.6.10 ‘School Day’ shall mean a day on which the school is open for instruction.

-1.6.11 ‘Secondary school’ shall mean a school classified as a secondary school under the Education Act 1989.
+1.6.11 ‘Secondary school’ shall mean a school classified as a secondary school under the Education and Training Act 2020.

-1.6.12 ‘Special School’ shall mean a school classified as a special school under the Education Act 1964.
+1.6.12 ‘Specialist School’ shall mean a school classified as a special school under the Education and Training Act 2020.

 1.6.13 ‘Start of the school year’ shall mean (regardless of the first day schools are open for instruction in Term 1) for normal pay and employment purposes: